stevefulme1/Cisco-AI-Pods/openshift/certificates/README.md

 ansible-playbook load_ingress_certificate.yaml
 ```

-If success the web interface should reload with the new certificate.
+4. If success the consle WebUI should load with the new certificate.

-4. Run the User API Certificate playbook:
+5. Run the User API Certificate playbook:

 ```bash
 ansible-playbook load_api_certificate.yaml